Amanullah Khan (JKLF): Pakistan

 Amanullah Khan returned to Pakistan in December 1986, establishing the JKLF headquarters in Muzaffarabad.
 Pakistan under Zia ul-Haq, which was already supporting Khalistani militants in Punjab, was ready to support insurgency in Kashmir, and Khan was ready to work with the Pakistan's Inter-Services Intelligence (ISI).
-Following the rigged State election in Jammu and Kashmir in 1987, the disaffected youth of the Kashmir Valley started crossing the Line of Control to Azad Kashmir to obtain arms and training.
+Following the rigged State election in Jammu and Kashmir in 1987, the disaffected youth of the Kashmir Valley started crossing the Line of Control to Azad Jammu and Kashmir to obtain arms and training.
 Khan's JKLF was their natural destination.
 Staniland states that the JKLF was "reborn" in the Indian-administered Kashmir in this period.
 It was led by young activists from Srinagar and its environs, the so-called `HAJY' group.
 The enormity of popular support received for their call for independence surprised them.
 Within two years, the JKLF in the Valley emerged as the "vanguard and spearhead of a popular uprising" against the Indian state.

 However, a pro-independence JKLF was not in Pakistan's interest.
 Pakistan accepted the collaboration with JKLF only as a "necessary compromise," because of the recognition that Islamist groups had very little currency in the Kashmir Valley.
-However, cadres of Islamist groups were also trained in JKLF training camps in Azad Kashmir.
+However, cadres of Islamist groups were also trained in JKLF training camps in Azad Jammu and Kashmir.
 This quickly led to a dilution of the JKLF's nationalist ideology.
 Independence and Islam became interchangeable slogans.
 The Islamist attacks on Kashmiri Pandits, liberal women, liquor shops and beauty parlours were never condemned by the JKLF.
 According to Hasim Qureshi such outrages were "official Pakistan policy" and the policy was endorsed by the Islamic Right as well as Amanullah Khan's JKLF.
 "The ISI ran this movement on communal lines right from the beginning," says Qureshi, "and for that Amanullah and his underlings became its agents."